Adrian Geigle

 Best 8 count

-Only your best eight tournament results count for your ranking.
+Only your best eight tournament results from the last 12 months count for your ranking.
+Older results drop off automatically.
 Quantity alone won't get you far — if you win eight GPS 100 tournaments, you'll have 800 points regardless of how many more you play.

 Categories & Genders